 The Bike Ypsi Spring Ride and Festival is the perfect event to jump start your summer of cycling.
 With guided rides for all skill levels, mechanics to get your bike road ready, and no shortage of friends, food, and fun.
 For more details visit www.bikeypsi.org.

 Note: Due to pandemic, this traditional May event has been moved to September for 2020.
 Try alternative transportation (bike, walk or take a bus) for a day or a week.
 It may become a healthy habit.
 For more information click here.

 Ride Of Silence - May 20, 2020

-Silent ride to commemorate bicyclists killed or injured while riding and part of a world-wide event urging everyone, cyclists and motorists, to “share the road”.7pm from the Rutherford Pool parking lot.
+Silent ride to commemorate bicyclists killed or injured while riding and part of a world-wide event urging everyone, cyclists and motorists, to “share the road”.
+Due to pandemic, no organized group ride in 2020 but solo (NOT GROUP) rides encouraged.
 Click here for more details.

 City Of Ypsilanti Non-Motorized Transportation Committee Meetings

 1st Thursday of the month, 7pm, Ypsilanti District Library 229 West Michigan Avenue.
 Everyone interested in making Ypsilanti a better place to walk or bike is encouraged to attend.
 For more about the Committee, click here.
 Interesting in serving on the Committee?
 Visit the Committee Member Duties and General Information sheet by clicking here.

 Friday - 8am - Bike To Work (or just bike) Ride, 8am, all year - Beezys Cafe, North Washington Street.
 Also, visit Bike Ypsi at www.bikeypsi.org for a full listing of upcoming events.